jess197/football_statistics_etl_project/README.md

 ##### Chapter 4: Home and Away Performance Palmeiras 2018,2022 and 2023 Championship Winner:
 <p> It's possible to analyse that Palmeiras who won the championship </p>

+ 1. 2018 Season:
-  1. in 2018 from 38 rounds had 16 wins at home and 7 wins away as a visitor with total of 23 wins
+   - From 38 rounds, had 16 wins at home and 7 wins away as a visitor, with a total of 23 wins.
-     1.1 It had 3 loses away as a visitor and 1 at home with total of 4 loses
+   - Experienced 3 losses away as a visitor and 1 at home, resulting in a total of 4 losses.

+1.1 2018 Season Summary:
+   - Total Wins: 23
+   - Total Losses: 4

+2. 2022 Season:
-  2. in 2022 from 38 rounds had 13 wins at home and 10 wins away as a visitor with total 23 wins 2.1 It had 2 loses away as a visitor and 1 at home with total of 3 loses
+   - From 38 rounds, had 13 wins at home and 10 wins away as a visitor, with a total of 23 wins.
+   - Faced 2 losses away as a visitor and 1 at home, resulting in a total of 3 losses.

+2.1 2022 Season Summary:
+   - Total Wins: 23
+   - Total Losses: 3

+3. 2023 Season:
-  3. in 2023 from 38 rounds had 14 wins at home and 6 wins away as a visitor with total 20 wins
+   - From 38 rounds, had 14 wins at home and 6 wins away as a visitor, with a total of 20 wins.
-     3.1 It had 5 loses away as a visitor and 3 at home with total of 8 loses
+   - Encountered 5 losses away as a visitor and 3 at home, resulting in a total of 8 losses.

+3.1 2023 Season Summary:
+   - Total Wins: 20
+   - Total Losses: 8

 ![Palmeiras Wins at Home and as Visitor per Season](img/palmeiras_better_results.png)